kevinbirch/kanabo/src/main/man/kanabo.1.md

 ## DESCRIPTION

-Kanabo is a utility to query and examine JSON and YAML files from shell scripts: the strong made stronger.
+Kanabo is a utility to bludgeon JSON and YAML files from shell scripts: the strong made stronger.
+Using [JSONPath][jsonpath], JSON or YAML files can be queried and examined just as XPath is used for XML files.

 A single JSONPath expression can be evaluated against a document or a series of expressions can be evaluated interactively.
 For the former, a single JSONPath